Allan Hildesheim, Ph.D.

 |Organization:||National Cancer InstituteDivision of Cancer Epidemiology & Genetics, Infections and Immunoepidemiology Branch|

-Dr. Hildesheim was appointed Chief of the Infections and Immunoepidemiology Branch in 2008.
+Dr. Hildesheim was Chief of the Infections and Immunoepidemiology Branch from 2008-2017.
 He received his Ph.D. in epidemiology from The Johns Hopkins School of Hygiene and Public Health in 1991 and has been at the NCI since 1987.
 Dr. Hildesheim's research focuses on understanding host and viral factors involved in the pathogenesis of DNA virus-related tumors and in the evaluation of efficacy and underlying immunological mechanisms associated with licensed prophylactic HPV vaccines.

 Dr. Hildesheim conducts large-scale population studies to investigate exogenous and host factors involved in the pathogenesis of DNA virus-related tumors.
 He investigates two groups of tumors—female gynecological cancers linked to HPV and nasopharyngeal cancer (NPC) linked to EBV.
 Both viral and non-viral factors hypothesized to be involved in the pathogenesis of HPV- and EBV-related cancers are examined, since infection alone is rarely sufficient for the development of cancer.
 Dr. Hildesheim is also the co-lead on studies to evaluate the long-term impact of HPV vaccination and the immunological mechanisms involved in long-term vaccine efficacy.